 Zurich-based Sound Development City presented Voice Box as part of Sound Development City, an expedition of sound artists making work through southern Europe, with stays in Lisbon, Portugal and Marseille, France, September- October 2013.

 From a interview in the Sound Development publication on Voice Box:

 Sound Development: What is the main focus of your project for SDC2013?

 Jane Foley: Put simply, I will gather recordings of people singing in Lisboa and Marseille.
 I expect the process to be humbling and definitely hilarious at times, as I work with my broken Portuguese and slightly-less-broken-but-still- imperfect French to talk complete strangers into singing into my voice recorder.
 This project naturally allows me no control over the recorded outcome; I ask the person to pick any song at random, and I do not dictate how or what this person would sing, so I give over creative freedom to a person I have just met.
-As a repeated experiment it becomes more about reaction and connectivity, but is still completely new and unpredictable at
+As a repeated experiment it becomes more about reaction and connectivity, but is still completely new and unpredictable at each interaction.

 Sound Development: Which artistic methods can set things in motion?
 How can the city be used as both work material and stage?